microsoft/Build-your-own-copilot-Solution-Accelerator/ClientAdvisor/README.md

 This solution with an integrated copilot helps Client Advisors to save time and prepare relevant discussion topics for scheduled meetings.
 It provides an overview of daily client meetings with seamless navigation between viewing client profiles and chatting with data.
 Altogether, these features streamline meeting preparation for client advisors and result in more productive conversations with clients.

-The sample data used in this repository is synthetic and generated using Azure Open AI service.
+The sample data used in this repository is synthetic and generated using Azure OpenAI service.
 The data is intended for use as sample data only.

 <br/>